sheila-anne/sheila-anne/src/pages/index.md

 bannerSubtitle: >
   Looking to navigate your life path?
 image: /img/sheila-anne-coaching-header.jpg
-heading: More about Sheila Anne
+description: >-
+  Sheila Anne is a combination of life coaching, intentional movement, and story curation.
+Join Sheila as she nourishes your mind, and spirit, creating a place where you can grow as a person.
+formHeadline: "Let's get to know one another"
+formParagraph: ""
+formSubHeadline: "Don't wait to change your life, connect with me today!"

 mainpitch:
   title: It’s time to harness your energy, recognize your purpose, and live your most authentic & bold life.
   description: >
-    Sheila Anne is a combination of life coaching, intentional movement, and story curation.
-Join Sheila as she nourishes your mind, and spirit, creating a place where you can grow as a person.
-description: >-
     Tap into your inner compass.
 Stoke your inner fire.
 Ignite personal growth in your relationships, professional life, and activities.
 Create nourishing spaces & experiences.
 Discover a life coach who works to integrate your deepest desires into actionable and attainable goals.
 Sheila Anne is the coach ready to take your life to the next level.
-formHeadline: "Let's get to know one another"
-formParagraph: ""
-formSubHeadline: "Don't wait to change your life, connect with me today!"

 intro:
   blurbs:
-    - image: /img/sheila-anne-tree.png
+    - image: /img/sheila-anne-explore.png
-      imageAlt: Yoga lets you grow the right roots and experience inner grounding.
+      imageAlt: Explore how Sheila Anne can help you improve your life.
+      title: Explore
       text: >
-        Sheila Anne curates flows meant to realign & rejuvenate the body.
-With a focus on breathwork, mental alignment occurs at the intersection between presence and present-tense.
+        Join Sheila here and share your story!
+Explore how coaching can help you achieve the life you envision.
-    - image: /img/sheila-anne-upwards.png
+    - image: /img/sheila-anne-discover.png
-      imageAlt: Guided meditation gives you the tools you need to focus.
+      imageAlt: Discover what it's like to work with Sheila.
+      title: Discover
       text: >
-        It's not just about the destination; how you do something is just as important as getting it done.
-In the middle of a quarter-life crisis?
-Sheila Anne has the tools you need to emerge stronger on the other side of adversity, be it in business or in your personal life.
+        Let's get to know you!
+Together, we'll discover your strengths, biggest desires for growth, and create a blueprint for the future.
-    - image: /img/sheila-anne-side-plank.png
+    - image: /img/sheila-anne-grow.png
-      imageAlt: Sheila Anne Coaching helps you balance your goals by listening to your body.
+      imageAlt: Sheila Anne Coaching helps you grow into your own strength.
+      title: Grow
       text: >
-        Achieving balance doesn't just happen.
-Balance is the result of constant effort; checking in with your body; checking in with your heart.
-Let Sheila Anne show you how to achieve your own inner balance more frequently and with less effort.
+        Through ongoing 1:1 coaching sessions with Sheila, you will nurture your power, release limiting beliefs, and start to grow into your own.
-    - image: /img/sheila-anne-half-lunge.png
+    - image: /img/sheila-anne-transform.png
-      imageAlt: Sheila Anne is the lifecoach that builds your personal strength into your own brand.
+      imageAlt: Sheila Anne is the life coach that provides you with the chance for transformative positive change.
+      title: Transform
       text: >
-        Strength comes from within.
-Manifest the power we all hold inside of ourselves.
-Radiate your own inner beauty, kindness, and strength.
-Sheila Anne helps you stoke that fire within yourself, so you can shine it out in the world.
-  heading: Not in use at this time
-  description: >
-    Also not in use at this time
+        Your world is changing, you’re standing tall in your power, and you're becoming the most bold & authentic version of you!

 main:
   heading: Not in use